 Pull the needle up and then bring down the coils gently with your hand till the bullion is correctly formed in the end

 Sometimes it may seem as if you have made a mess.
-But the magic of bullion knots is that, however messy it may seem , it is salvagable to a beautiful bullion knot with the stroke of your hands and gentle pulls.
+But the magic of bullion knots is that, however messy it may seem , it is salvageable to a beautiful bullion knot with the stroke of your hands and gentle pulls.

 3 Easy Bullion stitch embroidery designs

-Drawing and working on designs which uses bullion stitches are very easy.
-You just need to draw a general outline and the stitch will fill it nicely with its own contours, twists and turns and the three dimentional effect.
-I have here 3 simple easy to make designs which are made this way
+Drawing and working on designs that use bullion stitches are very easy.
+You just need to draw a general outline and the stitch will fill it nicely with its own contours, twists and turns, and the three-dimensional effect.
+I have here 3 simple easy to make designs which are made this way.

 1. Bullion stitch rose embroidery design.

 Make the middle of the flower with french knots or two bullions in a light colour.

 Start making small bullion knots around the center in a light colour (darker than the middle); overlapping the previous one slightly.